MESSAGE FROM MARIANNE MASON

-Since founding in 1951, CHF has sponsored thousands of exchange teachers in U.S. schools all across the country.
-A not-for-profit 501(c)(3) organization based in New York City, the work is dedicated to Cordell Hull, former U.S. Secretary of State and Nobel Peace Laureate honored for his efforts as prime architect of the United Nations.
-In keeping with the late Secretary’s wishes, CHF seeks to promote comity among nations through education and cultural exchange and is proud to sponsor 95% of teachers in language immersion, Baccalaureate, bilingual, or foreign language curricula.
-Programs focus on (1) immersion schools in which the entire curriculum is taught in a foreign language–French, Spanish, Italian, German and Greek immersion, (2) Hanban Mandarin language programs supported by the Chinese government, and (3) International Baccalaureate schools.
-Demand for native-speaking language teachers continually expands as language-immersion schools are springing up as public charter schools in many states: New York, California, Oregon, Louisiana, Indiana.
+Since founding in 1951, CHF has sponsored thousands of exchange teachers.
+A not-for-profit 501(c)(3) organization, the Foundation’s work is dedicated to Cordell Hull, Secretary of State and Nobel Peace Laureate honored as prime architect of the United Nations.
+In keeping with the late Secretary’s wishes, CHF promotes comity among nations through education and cultural exchange, sponsoring teachers primarily in language immersion, Baccalaureate, bilingual, or foreign language curricula.
+95% of CHF teacher exchanges focus on:

-CHF offers teachers the opportunity to broaden and deepen perspective, increase objectivity, developing a more realistic, practical sense of how the world works.
-It is usually not a simple or easy adjustment, but most participants find opportunities to expand individual human potential, increase independence and self-esteem.
-I am privileged to take part in facilitating personal and professional growth for foreign educators, for American citizens, and for international residents in the US whose lives they impact.
+The Foundation offers teachers the opportunity to broaden and deepen perspective, increase objectivity, developing a more realistic, practical sense of how the world works.
+Though not a simple or easy adjustment, most participants find opportunities to expand individual human potential, increase independence and self-esteem.
+I am privileged to take part in facilitating personal and professional growth for foreign educators, American citizens, and international residents whose lives they impact.